abdullah-maharmeh/saas-telecom-analytics/README.md

 ```

 ## 📂 Project Structure
-`generate_telecom_data.py`: The script that builds the fake customers and call logs based on the assumptions above.
+`generat_data.ipynb`: The script that builds the fake customers and call logs based on the assumptions above.

 `dim_customers.parquet & fact_calls.parquet `: The generated data files.

 `profitability_analysis.ipynb` : The Jupyter Notebook containing the actual SQL queries and insights.

+`maqsam dashboard.pdf` : The PDF copy for an interactive PowerBi dashboard

 ## 📊 The 4 Pillars of Analysis
 Inside the notebook, I answered four main business questions: